Wakeful-Cloud/qmk_firmware/keyboards/ducky/one2sf/1967st/readme.md

 ## Accessing Bootloader Mode

-To enter the 1967ST bootloader to flash, boot the keyboard while holding D+L.
+To enter the 1967ST bootloader to flash, boot the keyboard while holding `D` and `L`.

 ## Flashing the Firmware